 Beaver Lake (Lac aux Castors)

-Beaver Lake ("Lac aux Castors" in French) is an outdoor skating destination atop Montreal's sort-of mountain, Mount Royal.
+Beaver Lake ("Lac aux Castors") is an outdoor skating destination atop Montreal's sort-of mountain, Mount Royal.
 It's popular among both locals and visitors, which means that it can get very crowded.
 Mount Royal Park is iconic, and the winter activities it offers are unbeatable (snowshoeing, cross-country skiing, snow tubing, and the like).

 Beaver Lake is a fantastic spot to bring kids.
 If you don't want to drive, you can hop on the 11 Bus and head up the mountain (year-round!).
 However, unless you time your return ride perfectly, you might find yourself waiting for 20 minutes at the bus stop (and standing out in the wind is certainly not fun).
 There are no corner stores or fast-food joints nearby in which to warm up.